makrai/notes/sardari22-depression-english.md

     * curse of dimensionality, avoid overfitting, and have better
     * we should reduce the dimensionality to a feature space that corresponds
     * intrinsic representation of data (Van Der Maaten+ 2009)
-* DL techniques in automatic feature extraction and classification applied (Nakisa+ 2020, Nakisa+ 2018b, Nakisa+ 2018a, Rastgoo+ 2019, Rastgoo+ 2018, Zhang+ 2017, Mou+ 2021, Banan+ 2020, Shamshirband+ 2019, Fan+ 2020)
+* DL techniques in automatic feature extraction and classification (Nakisa+ 2020, Nakisa+ 2018b, Nakisa+ 2018a, Rastgoo+ 2019, Rastgoo+ 2018,
+  Zhang+ 2017, Mou+ 2021, Banan+ 2020, Shamshirband+ 2019, Fan+ 2020)
   * ADD systems using DL methods
 * Depaudionet proposed by Ma+ (2016)
-  * focused on two challenges of data representation and unbalance issue for the audio files in the DAIC-WOZ dataset
+  * focused on the two challenges of data representation and unbalance issue
+    * audio files in the DAIC-WOZ dataset
   * audio files were firstly converted to spectrograms (= time–freq 2D repr)
   * Convolutional Neural Network (CNN) and LSTM models
   * unbalanced issue: a random sampling strategy is used